Go on to Part Five

 On

 this first date of the US tour, GG opened for Traffic.
-They had arrived in
+They had arrived in Colorado two days earlier

-Colorado two days earlier and spent some time exploring and enjoying themselves
+and spent some time exploring and enjoying themselves in the Rocky

-in the Rocky Mountains.
-During the day
+Mountains.
+During the day on Oct.
+8,

-far from Denver.
+Denver.
 Paul McCartney was recording

 there at the time, though it’s not known if they got